Alekhya77/III-year-Lab/CN&WT LAB/CN Experiments/Experiment 1/README.md

 # Experiment 1

 ## Aim of the Experiment
-To implement data link layer framing technique such as
+To implement data link layer framing method character count.
-i. character count ii. charactr stuffing and iii.bit stuffing.

 ## Steps :
 1.